loanzen/zen-assignments/react-data-grid.md

   - Configurable Look and Feel as much as possible (Bonus Point)
   - Infinite scroll (Bonus Point)

 2) Create an example project for this reusable data grid component.
-An example dataset is provided.
+An example dataset is provided `react-data-grid-data.json`.

 Ideally the application will have two page

   - Upload a json/csv file with the dataset that is stored in the browser
   - Data grid representing this data and some filters designed for this data.
 The component fetching the data should be written in a way that it should be easy to replace local dataset with an api.

 ### Directions
 - You must use es6 + reactjs for this assignment.
 Recommend Use [create-react-app](https://github.com/facebookincubator/create-react-app)
 for bootstraping.
 - Scope of the assignment is intentionally kept broad, so it's totally fine if it's not complete in the stipulated time.
 We would love to see the assignment anyway.
-- keeping above point in mind, attempt the tasks in the order that they are mentioned.
+- Keeping above point in mind, attempt the tasks in the order that they are mentioned.
 - call us if you have any trouble understading anything
 - most importantly, have fun building it :) :)